wiebket/bt4vt/README.md

 ```

 ## Usage
 Below is an example for using SVEva Fair.
 All code and data for reproducing the example are contained in the [example](example) directory.
-The example evaluates the fairness of models released with the <a href="https://github.com/clovaai/voxceleb_trainer" target="_blank">VoxCeleb Trainer</a>.
+The example evaluates the fairness of models released with the <a href="https://github.com/clovaai/voxceleb_trainer" target="_blank">VoxCeleb Trainer</a> benchmark.

 ### Evaluate speaker verification performance across subgroups